Staatsrat/Augur/README.md

-# Omen
+# Augur
-Omen detects kernel modifications by malicious programs on Windows and reports them.
+Augur detects kernel modifications by malicious programs on Windows and reports them.